gutudanii/Task-Management-System/README.md

 To delete a task from your task list, click the "Delete" button next to the task.
 The task will be permanently removed from your task list.

-## Database Configuration
+## Database Configuration (Example)

 The application uses a MySQL database to store user and task data.
 To configure the database connection settings, open the `application.properties` file located in `src/main/resources` and replace `<username>` and `<password>` with your own MySQL database username and password:

 ```
-spring.datasource.url=jdbc:mysql://localhost:3306/taskdb
+spring.datasource.url=jdbc:mysql://localhost:3306/task_management
 spring.datasource.username=<username>
 spring.datasource.password=<password>
 spring.jpa.hibernate.ddl-auto=update
 ```

-Make sure that you have created a new database schema called `taskdb` in your MySQL server.
+Make sure that you have created a new database schema called `task_management` in your MySQL server.

 ## Security